HCairo/fresh-food/README.md

 - **Educational Resources: Articles, videos, and tips on maintaining a halal diet and cooking delicious halal meals.**

 # Mission
-**Halal Fresh is committed to providing Muslim communities with easy access to fresh, high-quality halal products, supporting their dietary needs and lifestyle.
+**null is committed to providing Muslim communities with easy access to fresh, high-quality halal products, supporting their dietary needs and lifestyle.
 Our mission is to make halal living convenient and enjoyable, fostering a healthier and more connected community.**